hakeemsalman/awesome-cheatsheet/React/React Hooks/useState.md

 1. We have to use `spread` operator when dealing with `Objects`.
 1. It automatically update objects of `useState` hooks.
+1. You have to pass the entire object to the `useState` updater function as the object *is replaced NOT merged*

 <table>
   <tr>